Measurement Classes

 getData()

 but returns the count rate in Hz as a float.
-Not integrated bins and bins in overflow mode are marked as NaN.- Return type:
+Not integrated bins and bins in overflow mode are marked as NaN.- Parameters:

 Returns total number of events per channel since the last call to